vinayvanka/M2_Automatic_Water_Filling_System/CaseStudy/CaseStudy_Oven/README.md

 ## LCD Display

-* It will display the water level in the tank and the status.
+  It will display the water level in the tank and the status.

 ## Control pannel

-* Helps us in selecting time and mode of cooking.
+  Helps us in selecting time and mode of cooking.

 ## Temperatura Sensor

-* This Safety lock sensor gives data to Micro Controller whether door is open or close while cooking.
+  This Safety lock sensor gives data to Micro Controller whether door is open or close while cooking.

 ## Auto Cutoff (safety sensor)

-* Stops the oven if door is open while cooking.
+  Stops the oven if door is open while cooking.

 ## Motor Driver

-* Used to drive the motor to cook food uniformly.
+  Used to drive the motor to cook food uniformly.

 ## Rotary Motor (Actuator)

-* Rotates the food while cooking with the help of base plate so that food is cooked uniformly.
+  Rotates the food while cooking with the help of base plate so that food is cooked uniformly.

 ## Clock

-* This helps the microcontroller to control the timing and rotating of the device.
+  This helps the microcontroller to control the timing and rotating of the device.

 ## Heating element

-* It will generate heat to cook the food
+  It will generate heat to cook the food

 ## MicroController

-* Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.
+  Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.

 ## Power

-* it suppily power to the microcontroller as well as the heating element.
+  It suppily power to the microcontroller as well as the heating element.